 Applications must be submitted online.
 Upon submission of the application, the applicant will receive instructions for completing the online assessment, which is an important part of the application process.
 The primary form of communication during the enrollment process is email.
 Students must obtain liability insurance before commencing the clinical component of the course.
 Admission is limited to 50 persons per session.

 The curriculum covers 60 hours in the classroom and 40 hours in a supervised clinical setting.
 The training is offered on an evening and daytime schedule.
-In addition to the classroom lectures, students will complete the clinical experience at a designed Mountain States facility.
+In addition to the classroom lectures, students will complete the clinical experience at a designed Ballad Healths facility.
 The clinical rotations are typically 10 hours from 8:00 am to 6:00 pm.
 The training is offered free of charge.
 There is no contractual obligation for accepting the training.
-However, jobs at Mountain State Health Alliance are available for all graduates.
+However, jobs at Ballad Health are available for all graduates.

 - Address: Market Street Center, 1106 W. Market St., Johnson City, TN 37604